The original Northern Powerhouse

 In the 17th and 18th centuries, Leeds became a major centre for the production and trading of wool.
 During this period John Harrison (1579-1656), a cloth merchant was one of the most influential figures, active both in politics and commerce.
 He was the benefactor of St John’s Church, which we pass on our walk and many other institutions.

 During the Industrial Revolution, Leeds developed into a major mill town; wool was the dominant industry but flax, engineering, iron foundries, printing, and other industries were also important.
 During the 19th century, the town became established as one of the world’s most important engineering centres, notably in the area of steam locomotives.
-It accounted for a fifth of the UK’s exports.
+At one point it accounted for a fifth of the UK’s exports.

 One thing that did go very right for Leeds, however, was the switch from manufacturing to services as manufacturing inevitably declined.
 It became the biggest centre of legal and financial services outside London and, more recently, has also been at the forefront of the digital economy and call centres.
 It now has the most diverse economy of all the UK’s main employment centres and has seen the fastest rate of private sector jobs growth of any UK city.